HydrogenPlumbing/hydrogen-protocol/README.md

 Figure 3: simplified HP network architecture with direct relay-gateway connection

 HP devices are provisioned using device- and network-specific key pairs configured via Elliptic Curve Diffie Hellman (ECDH) key exchange.
-Once provisioned messages are signed using the device's key, and message-level encryption can be performed using device, network, or application-specific keys using best-available methods (e.g. AES-GCM or ChaCha20).
+Once provisioned messages are signed using the device's key,  message-level encryption can be performed using device, network, or application-specific keys using best-available methods (e.g. AES-GCM or ChaCha20).

 Messages received by the gateway are placed in queues and can be subscribed to via the corresponding gateway, application,or device ID.
 This pub/sub style message broker builds in existing IoT best practices (e.g. MQTT), adding a unified device/queue address space and message source authentication.
 The gateway message queues operate bidirectionally and can stage data for transfer to intermittently connected IoT devices.